SharePoint/sp-dev-docs/docs/sp-add-ins/set-up-an-on-premises-development-environment-for-sharepoint-add-ins.md

 2. On the **Service Applications** page, ensure that the following services are started:

-   - User Profile Service Application
+   - User profile service application
    - App Management Service

 3. Under **Application Management**, select **Manage services on server**.

 4. On the **Services on Server** page, ensure that the following services are started:

-   - User Profile Service
+   - User profile service

-Ensure that at least one profile is created in the **User Profile Service Application**.
+Ensure that at least one profile is created in the **User profile service application**.
 The steps are as follows:

 1. In **Central Administration**, under **Application Management**, select **Manage service applications**.